Reennon/ua-gec-lora/readme.md

     - Jaskier 7b DPO (Fine-tuned Mistral7B): https://huggingface.co/bardsai/jaskier-7b-dpo-v6.1

 ## Fine-Tuning Research
+The research and fine-tuning is done mostly on Kaggle, although some reusable code may be used in the applications code.

 ### LLM Choice

 For proper LLM we would need either to use Open-Source Multi-Language LLM or extend the tokenizer for pre-existing English LLM, like _Mistral-7B_, for the model to understand Ukrainian language.